meilisearch/documentation/learn/core_concepts/indexes.md

 It can be comparable to a table in `SQL`, or a collection in MongoDB.

-An index is defined by an `uid` and contains the following information:
+An index is defined by a `uid` and contains the following information:

 - One <clientGlossary word="primary key"/>
 - Default settings that can be configured as needed: relevancy rules, synonyms, stop words, and field properties.